2026 Wyoming Taxidermy Show

 Visit the Vendors

-After the Awards we will move back to the Ice Arena for Live Auction and Silent Auction, Raffles, Bring Your Glass or Purchase Glass for Beer Keg.
+After the Awards we will have the Live Auction and Silent Auction, Raffles, Bring Your Glass or Purchase Glass for Beer Keg.

 NO ADMITTANCE into show room until after the Auctions and Raffles.
 NO EXCEPTIONS.